-Throughout the development and proliferation of Web3 technologies (of which you can ), there is probably one term that keeps coming up: blockchain.
+Throughout the development and proliferation of Web3 technologies (of which you can read more about here), there is probably one term that keeps coming up: blockchain.
 The foundation of most Web3 technologies, the blockchain is a fundamental concept to understand when getting into Web3 development and awareness.
 What is a blockchain and what purpose does it serve?
 That question, and much more, will be answered throughout this guide.

 A Blockchain is, in short, a digital ledger: a decentralized, online book of accounts and transactions that are tamper-evident and resistant.
 The big advantage of a blockchain is that it allows users to record transactions in a shared ledger within a group of users.
 The result is that no transaction can be altered once it has been published on the blockchain under predetermined network functions.
 Conceptualized and merged with other technologies in 2008, blockchain technology was intended to function as a delivery device for modern cryptocurrencies.